nsyousef/ac215_Group_127_2473879/src/frontend-react/BUILD_MACOS.md

 npm run bundle-python
 ```

-This creates `resources/python-bundle/venv` with all Python dependencies for production.
+This creates `resources/python-bundle/venv` with all Python dependencies (plus a bundled `cacert.pem` trust store) for production.

 ### Step 3: Build Next.js